Ribbon Globe Swag Lamp

 Any type of light bulb can be used, not a specific one preferred.

 Period: 1960s, 1970s – Mid-Century Modern.

 Manufacturer: Rotaflex Ltd, Rotaflex House, 241 City Road and Princess Street, London, Great Britain.

-Other versions: Made in several colours and models.
+Other versions: This Ribbon globe swag lamp exists in several colours and models.
+Often named chunky lamp.

 The Rotaflex plastic type was invented by Rotaflex together with the French company A.R.P. – L’ Atelier de Recherche Plastique (Plastic Research Workshop).

 Rotaflex was founded in 1953 and led by Bernard Stern who brought the company in a few years to one of Britain’s leading lighting makers.

 John & Sylvia Reid were two of the most well known consultant designers for the lighting manufacturers Rotaflex.
 They are famous for their Metallux, Interplay, Honeycombs, Fernland Cylinders, Sphere lamp designs and many more.
 They also designed many of this type of plastic lamps.
 The spun sugar globe lamp, as you can see that were also sold by IKEA, were named Sphere.

 John & Sylvia Reid also designed furniture for Stag between 1952 and 1962.
 Their S-range furniture is back in production, you can find it on their website.